What types of cameras do you use? How many? And where do you put them?

 What do your shooters usually wear to a wedding?

 While it would be awesome to work in a tuxedo, shooting a wedding is very physical and it’s just not practical.
-Our shooters wear dress shirts and slacks, often with a tie and/or sports coat.
-As the day shifts from the ceremony to the reception, it’s not uncommon to shed the tie or jacket as the camera becomes more mobile.
-On rare occasions, including outdoor weddings or on very hot days, we may go with a dress polo shirt and slacks.
+Our shooters wear dress shirts and slacks/dress denim.
+On some occasions, including outdoor weddings or on very hot days, we may go with a dress polo shirt.

 What is your cancellation policy?